mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

 The idea is to define which part of our circle will be solid and which part will be our 'area of influence', that is, when two balls are close, their areas of influence will be added to make the linking effect appear.

-For this we have the following code.
+For this, we have the following code.
 Pretty simple, but it works.

 ```c
 Shader "Custom/GradientCircle"